frobnitzem/go-p9p/README.md

 encoding.go: `interface Codec`
   - provides Marshal, Unmarshal, and Size for converting between `[]byte` and 9P message structs.

+## Protocol stack - layer view

+### FSystem interface.

+Differences between client and server:

+- The server auto-generates calls to File.Close().
+  This function does nothing on the client side (use Clunk instead).

+- The client `qids = Walk(names...)` returns an Error/Warning when
+  Walk returns a partial, incomplete walk to the destination.
+  This happens if len(names) > 1 and walk returns len(qids) != len(names).

 ## Server Locking Sequences